RexRowan/CS50ai-Python3.10-Docker/README.md

 ```
 Hello, world!
 Running on Python 3.10
 ```
 Then you are all set!
+All you need to do is download the zip files, run the requriements.txt files and do your projects.

 Thank you for using this docker container!